Crashedmind/MyTechieBits.com/content/posts/CryptoAgility/index.md

 Taking the example code from the [book Network Security with OpenSSL](https://www.amazon.com/_/dp/059600270X): source code [here](https://resources.oreilly.com/examples/9780596002701/blob/master/NSwO-1.3/EX10-9):

 This program PKCS#7 encrypts input from the command line, with the  certificate specified on the command line, to create an output EnvelopedData type.
 The same program can do the corresponding EnvelopedData decryption.

+Using PKCS#7/[CMS](https://tools.ietf.org/html/rfc5652) per guidelines makes it easier to change the asymmetric or symmetic algorithm involved with encrypting the input data.
+The resulting Content Type is self-describing i.e. it says what asymmetric or symmetic algorithms were used to encrypt the data.

 ````
 /* choose cipher and read in all certificates as encryption targets */